o1-labs/proof-systems/msm/README.md

 buckets[8] & = \emptyset
 \end{align}
 $$

-*Note that the $buckets[0]$ can be set to the empty set like the others, it is only to be complete with the decomposition given above

 The elements in the bucket are added "on-the-fly", while processing the MSM individual elements and bucketing by the coefficients.